Prism194/-------/README.md

-# Scrupulous shopping mall
+# Flask shopping homepage template

-This project is a scrupulous shopping mall homepage, designed to enhance your project's marketing and user experience.
+This project is a Flask shopping homepage template, designed to enhance your project's marketing and user experience.

 ## Getting Started